Hercier/thu-homework/README.md

 # thu-homework
-The code for school projects in Tsinghua University
+The codes for school projects in Tsinghua University Take no responsibility for any misuse of these files.